SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

 The game supports ANSI and PETSCII terminals from display widths (columns) of 40 to 132+ and heights (rows) of 24+.

-For more details on game play, see winesweeper.hlp (the "Help" text available while running the game).
+For more details on game play, see minesweeper.hlp (the "Help" text available while running the game).

 Winners